Sir Philip Green, once known as the 'King of the High Street' is facing his biggest challenge yet.

 But some of Arcadia's glamour has waned in recent years.
-Critics say that Sir Philip, notoriously averse to electronic gadgets, has not embraced online shopping as aggressively as his competitors.
+Critics say that Sir Philip, reportedly averse to electronic gadgets, has not embraced online shopping as aggressively as competitors such as Asos or Boohoo.

-While sales remained steady through the group, BHS was seen as the weakest link, and was sold for £1 to Retail Acquisitions, a group of investors including a Formula 3000 racing driver, bankers and entrepreneurs.
+While sales remained steady through the group, BHS was seen as the weakest link, and was sold for £1.

-Now questions are being asked over just how much money Sir Philip had taken out of the company in the years before that sale.
+Questions were asked following the sale over just how much money Sir Philip had taken out of the company in the years before.